paapaabdullahm/angular-cli/README.md

 `http://web.example.com`

 # if live-reload doesn't work, it means changes made to source are not being detected.
 This problem is related with Inotify Watche's Limit on Linux.
-Use the following solution to resolve it (The Vagrant solution currently throws an error which terminates the watch process after it has initialised.
-Still looking for a working solution):
+Use the following solution to resolve it:

 * Vagrant Users: Install the [**vagrant-notify-forwarder**](https://github.com/mhallin/vagrant-notify-forwarder) plugin
 `$ vagrant plugin install vagrant-notify-forwarder`
 `$ vagrant reload`

+> The Vagrant solution currently throws an error which terminates the watch process after it has been initialized successfully.
+For now the only way live-reload can work for me is to use Supervisord to manage and restart the docker-compose process whenever I make changes to the application source.
+Still looking for a better solution.

 * Without Vagrant: Increase the watches limit to 512K
 `$ sudo sysctl fs.inotify.max_user_watches=524288`